All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 AOD-9604 has a notably clean side effect profile in both animal research and clinical experience.
 The Phase IIb oral trial reported no significant difference in adverse events between the treatment and placebo groups.
 The most commonly reported side effects in clinical practice are injection site reactions (redness, mild swelling) and occasional headache, both of which are mild and transient.

-Because AOD-9604 does not raise IGF-1 or affect the growth hormone receptor, it avoids the side effects associated with GH therapy including insulin resistance, fluid retention, carpal tunnel syndrome, and joint pain.
+Because AOD-9604 doesn't raise IGF-1 or affect the growth hormone receptor, it avoids the side effects associated with GH therapy including insulin resistance, fluid retention, carpal tunnel syndrome, and joint pain.
 A 2004 safety pharmacology study confirmed that chronic AOD-9604 administration did not affect glucose tolerance, insulin sensitivity, or endocrine function in animal models at doses up to 50 times the standard dose.

 How Does AOD-9604 Compare to GLP-1 Medications for Fat Loss?